We often hear the phrase “Scope and Sequence” when talking about books, courses and curriculum products.

 One example, which lists topics in a yearly format, is available HERE.

 Another example, one which ties scope and sequence to individual lessons, and provides more in depth information about what is covered, and when, can be found HERE and HERE.
-These are especially helpful since they give parents a glimpse of what the actual lessons might look to a student.
+These are especially helpful since they give parents a glimpse of what the actual lessons look like to a student.

 And though scope and sequence is usually available at no cost, some publishers/vendors make parents work for it, either requiring a download and print version (example) or having them purchase it separately (example).